miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../user/index.html#third-factor-authentication">The login process goes through additional check in abnormal circumstances</a>
+                                <a href="../user/index.html#third-factor-authentication">The login process goes through an additional check in abnormal circumstances</a>
                             </p>

                             <p>